NASM CES Study Guide

 The Scientific Rationale for Mobility Testing

-This is very common in the active population and affects the mobility greatly.
+This is very common in the active population and affects mobility greatly.

 Upper Body Mobility Testing

-In the cervical and the thoracic regions, if the static assessment shows a distortion of posture and the movement assessment find the impairments in movement, then a mobility assessment needs to be done for the shoulders, head and neck, and the cervicothoracic spine.
+In the cervical and thoracic regions, if the static assessment shows a distortion of posture and the movement assessment finds impairments in movement, then a mobility assessment needs to be done for the shoulders, head and neck, and cervicothoracic spine.

-The flexion, extension, rotation, and side bending can be looked at by having the client actively move through motions that are reliable when looked at by a fitness professional.
+The flexion, extension, rotation, and side bending can be looked at by having the client actively move through reliable motions by a fitness professional.

 Lower Body Mobility Testing

-Shortened soft tissue or muscles in the LPHC, knee joint, and ankle will commonly be the causes for impairments found in the overhead squat.
+Shortened soft tissue or muscles in the LPHC, knee joint, and ankle will commonly be the causes of impairments found in the overhead squat.

 Mobility assessment Procedures

-Mobility restrictions are the inability for moving a joint through what should be the full range of motion.
+Mobility restrictions are the inability to move a joint through what should be the full range of motion.

 When a client has restrictions in their mobility, it means they have overactive muscles and soft tissues on the opposite side of the observed restriction.